-We often get asked questions about wholesalers when authors reach the publicity department and often before authors submit any work to us.
-Firstly, it’s important to note that as an author, you should not have to worry about wholesalers too much, as the publisher will always deal directly with them – the only time an author would need to know specific details about all the wholesalers is if they are self-published authors.
+When authors reach the publicity department- and often before authors submit any work to us- we are sometimes asked questions about wholesalers.
+Firstly, it’s important to note that as an author, you should not have to worry about wholesalers too much, as the publisher will always deal directly with them.
+The only time an author would need to know specific details about all the wholesalers is if they are self-published authors.

-That being said, it is good to have some basic knowledge, as many authors understand that publicising the book alongside the publisher can drive for more sales, especially at the start of the book’s life.
+That being said, it is good to have some basic knowledge, as it is helpful to understand that publicising the book alongside the publisher can drive for more sales, especially at the start of the book’s life.

 We have listed some of the most common questions that we receive below and answered them in as much detail as we can.